14 Bar Ideas for Home That Work in Small Spaces and Apartments

 Under-Cabinet LED Lighting for Ambiance and Function

-Install LED strips in aluminum channels one inch from the cabinet edge, size your driver 20% above total wattage, and add dimmers for flexible mood control.
+Install LED strips in aluminum channels about an inch from the cabinet edge, size your power driver 20% above your total wattage needs, and add dimmers so you can adjust the vibe depending on whether you’re prepping or entertaining.

 Bar Cart Styling With Vintage Glassware and Accessories